burtr/reu-cfs/reu-cfs-2018/README.md

 This was used sporadically, as we focused more on Makefile, subversion, and command line python.
 * _svn/samples_, a series of challenge python programs. theses were pulled from a subversion repository, and the student responded by completing them in a parallel folder.
-* _svn/examples_, python programs to demonstart numpy concepts
+* _svn/examples_, python programs to demonstrate the numpy concepts of slices, views, and broadcasting.
 * _svn/c-lang_, examples used in the numpy presentation to explore the underlying C language arrays
 * _svn/cipher_, a challenge problem in ciphers and cryptanalysis to practice numpy
 * _svn/cuda_, a series of cuda programs for the cuda presentation.
 The last program was